edbeard/ChemSchematicResolver/README.md

 *This method of installation is currently supported on linux machines only*

-**NOTE: this installation method will only work upon release, when the conda package is uploaded to anaconda cloud**

 ### Option 2 - Installation from source

+*Please note that all following links will not work until release.*

-We strongly recommend installation via conda whenever possible as all the dependencies are automatically handled.
+We strongly recommend installation via the conda cloud whenever possible, as all the dependencies are automatically handled.

 If this cannot be done, users are invited to compile the code from source.
 This is easiest to do through [conda build](https://docs.conda.io/projects/conda-build/en/latest/), by building and installing using the recipes [here](www.github.com/edbeard/conda-recipes).

-*This requires the user to set up a conda environment as described previously.*

-Specifically, the required dependencies are:
+The following packages will need to be built from a recipe, in the order below:

 1. **Pyosra**: [[recipe](https://github.com/edbeard/conda-recipes/recipe/pyosra), [source code](https://github.com/edbeard/pyosra)]